 The show is not without conflicts.
 Selwyn Muru pulls out, allegedly protesting the commission of a work by Tūhoe activist-artist Tame Iti.
 Iti's installation finds a musket, two bullets, and an albatross feather laid on a table.
 A sequence of golf balls and mirrors are arranged beneath the table, adding to its symbolism.

-Among the younger artists are painters Shane Cotton and Seraphine Pick, then both thirty-six.
+Among the younger artists are painters Shane Cotton and Seraphine Pick, both thirty-six.
 Cotton makes ten small paintings featuring an albatross, referring 'to a famous story told by Tohu about an albatross that had flown down into the village sanctioning the spirit among the people and symbolising peace’.
 Pick’s narrative painting Riki and Ruru (2000) combines images drawn from various sources, including early colonial photos and paintings, especially the work of Aporo, a Māori painter of the time.
 She says, ‘As a European it’s quite a responsibility dealing with another’s family and history’ (The Press, 30 August 2000).
 Pick's painting is used as the show’s poster image while Tony Fomison’s 1962 portrait of Te Whiti appears on the book’s cover (it had also been the cover image for the catalogue of the Centennial show).
 The choice of Pick’s and Fomison’s artworks to publicise the exhibition draws some criticism, as both are Pākehā.

 The public programme is organised by poet Roma Pōtiki.
 It includes talks by Dick Scott, James Mack, and historian Paul Moon.
 Six young kaiārahi (guides) from Parihaka give weekend talks.
 The final event—Supporting the Kaupapa: A Concert for Parihaka—takes place in Civic Square.
 A CD is also available, featuring the Tim Finn song 'Parihaka', which was composed for the 1981 centennial, along with other songs and readings of commissioned poems.